rootless-containers/slirp4netns/slirp4netns.1.md

 **-c**, **--configure**
 bring up the TAP interface.
 IP will be set to 10.0.2.100 (network address + 100) by default.
 IPv6 will be set to a random address.
 Starting with v0.4.0, the loopback interface (**lo**) is brought up as well.
+Starting with v0.4.0, **/proc/sys/net/ipv4/tcp_rmem** in the namespace is adjusted when running with kernel >= 4.20.
+This adjustment may differ in the future releases.
+(See BUGS)

 **-e**, **--exit-fd=FD**
 specify the FD for terminating slirp4netns.